How To Find The 8 Sedona Vortexes

 Depending on who you ask, energy vortex fields can be felt up to a half-mile away.
 For this reason, Sedona is regarded as a sacred and powerful place.

-There are four main vortex sites in addition to four lesser known vortex sites in Sedona.
-However, there are several other sites in and around Sedona that are also associated with energy.
-In this guide, we will focus on the eight Sedona vortex sites.
+There are several other sites in and around Sedona that are also associated with energy, but in this guide we focus on the eight Sedona vortex sites listed above.

-Five of the eight of these vortex sites are located south of Sedona while the remaining three are independently scattered to the north, east and west.
+Okay, five of the eight of these vortex sites are located south of Sedona while the remaining three are independently scattered to the north, east and west.

-Here is our interactive map of the 8 Sedona vortex sites or you can access it via this link here.
+Here’s our interactive map of the 8 Sedona vortex sites or you can access it via this link here.

 You can get to all the vortexes sites in Sedona with a combination of driving and hiking.
 Some of the vortexes on this list will require hiking while others can be easily reached with minimal walking.